Educational Volcano Fact

 • The most lava ever recorded from a single eruption was the 1783 Laki eruption in Iceland.
 Though there was no single big explosion, this eruption killed one fourth of Iceland’s population by producing poisonous gases and clouds of ash that resulted in widespread crop failure and starvation.[12]

 • The United States in and its territories have 169 geologically active volcanoes.
-Of these, 54 are a high threat or very high threat to the public.[10]
+Globally, there are about 1,350 potentially active volcanoes (aside from the volcanoes on the ocean floor).[9]

 • A volcano in Indonesia erupts blue flames.
 Because it spews flames and not lava, the effect is only seen at night.[8]